 All assistance animal requests (service animal in training or emotional support animal) must be submitted to the Coordinator of Disability Services located on the second floor of the Student Success Center.
-Upon approval of the accommodation of an assistance animal, the student is responsible for submitting the approval to the Director of Student Life and Housing along with any other required documentation.
+Upon approval of the accommodation of an assistance animal, the student is responsible for submitting the approval to the Housing Coordinator along with any other required documentation.

 Students with service animals should familiarize themselves with the following procedures.
-After signing the acknowledgment, the student is responsible for submitting this form to the Director of Student Life and Housing along with any other required documentation.
+After signing the acknowledgment, the student is responsible for submitting this form to the Housing Coordinator along with any other required documentation.